top of page

 FAQs

-Where should you place a rug in the living room?
+Where is the best place to put a rug in the living room?

 What is the rule for a rug under a sofa?